 Learning Characteristics: “How to develop a Growth Mindset”

 To support a Growth Mindset approach to learning, Talbot Primary School teaches specific learning characteristics.
 We want pupils and staff to develop the fundamental learning habits of effort, courage, focus, independence, perseverance and resilience.
 These ideas are represented by our learning heroes, which were created by pupils from every year group, and are now displayed across school.
 They are:

 School has adopted the image of a game of snakes and ladders to represent the learning process.
 The School Council chose it, because they wanted people to understand that learning should be enjoyable, can take quite a long time and one’s progress might not always be smooth.
 Sometimes you learn steadily, sometimes you will make big leaps forward … and sometimes you can slip backwards for a while.

 Don’t put a ceiling on ambition: “The Power of Yet”

-Growth Mindset expert, Carol Dweck, explains how aspirations can be raised with a single word – click here to watch her short video.
+Growth Mindset expert, Caroline Dweck, explains how aspirations can be raised with a single word – “yet”.
+Click here to watch her explanation of this approach.